 1. They use different systems to verify transactions

 Bitcoin uses mining to verify transactions and distribute new coins.
 Participants set up mining devices to solve complex mathematical equations, and the first to solve the equation gets to add a block of transactions to Bitcoin’s blockchain.
-In exchange for Bitcoin mining, participants receive Bitcoin rewards with each block they add.
+Participants receive Bitcoin rewards with each block they add in exchange for Bitcoin mining.

 2. XRP is faster, cheaper, and more energy-efficient

 XRP verifies transactions through its consensus protocol.
 A majority of the validators who review a transaction must accept it for that transaction to be approved.
-Because of its consensus protocol, XRP is able to process transactions in seconds at a low cost and with minimal energy.
+Because of its consensus protocol, XRP can process transactions in seconds at a low cost and with minimal energy.
 This makes it one of the more environmentally friendly cryptocurrencies.